Gathoni-Njogu23/Gathoni-Njogu23/README.md

 # Hey, I am Maureen! 👋

-I'm a data analyst who is currently learning how to find patterns and insights using excel,power bi and sql I'm currently diving into exciting projects — like the bank churn prediction,spinix sales and social media peformance tracker
+I'm a data analyst and aspiring data scientist who is currently learning how to find patterns and insights using excel,power bi and sql
+I'm currently diving into exciting projects — like the bank churn prediction,spinix sales and social media peformance tracker

 ## 🔧 Skills & Projects